 This project resulted in the construction of new conveyance pipe and a stormwater treatment basin on USFS land to treat runoff from the NDOT right-of-way and outfall treatments to treat overflow and some runoff from the Zephyr Cove GID neighborhood.
-Funding is provided by USFS SNPLMA Round 12, NDSL Bond Act, NDEP, and NDOT.
+Funding was provided by USFS SNPLMA Round 12, NDSL Bond Act, NDEP, and NDOT.
 NTCD acted as the overall project manager and design engineer.
 The project was constructed in phases that occurred in September and October 2016 and May and June of 2017 and completed July 7, 2017.
+The project is considered complete and was nominated for a TRPA best in basin award in 2018.